 - Packing cubes (I live and die by these guys, and have for years) are the Flying Spaghetti Monster’s gift to all travelers.
 They keep you super organized, which my neurotic heart loves.
 Also if you roll your clothes and pop them in a cube, you can fit lots more in.

-Also the biggest way this works for me: I have almost no fucking clothes.
-Here’s the full current packing list:
+Also the biggest way this works for me: I have almost no clothes at all.
+Here’s the full current minimalist travel packing list:

 - Two black pairs of leggings (pants are the devil and I won’t put them on my body)

 - One black short-sleeved dress in nice smell-resistant merino wool

 - One grey skirt

 - One grey linen top and one white linen cardigan (from Eileen Fisher who I love because I am old at heart)